beratboomin/Boomusic--The-Music-Player/README.md

 You might have a point, but there are some shortcomings. 😅

-**My promise to you is that you’ll be able to play the OSTs (Official Soundtracks) you want without overloading your computer.
+**My promise to you is that you’ll be able to play the OSTs (Official Soundtracks) and Music you want without overloading your computer.
 Plus, we offer virtually everything that popular music players charge you for—all open-source and free!**

 # Features
+**Song Recommendations Mix:** When this feature is enabled, the program attempts to find songs that go well together and begins playing them.
+The purpose of this feature is to enhance your listening experience.

+**Recommended OST Packages:** If you enable this feature during the optional setup, the program will download the built-in OST and provide you with recommendations.

 **Playlist Feature:** You can create as many playlists as you want and add as many songs as you want!

 **Smart Shuffle:** Our shuffle algorithm ensures that when you listen to a song in a playlist, the same song won’t play over and over again.
 Once all the songs in the playlist have been played, the algorithm resets.
 This freature can be close.